adriankulik/Desqueezer/README.md

 ## 🚧 Next Steps / Roadmap

 - [ ] **Add a README GIF to ilustrate how this plugin works**
-      Allow users to input custom squeeze ratios.
-      _(Currently hardcoded to `1.5x`, suitable for lenses like Blazar Remus and Atlas Mercury.)_
+       Show users how to install and use this plugin in a visual manner.

 - [ ] **UI for Squeeze Factor**
        Allow users to input custom squeeze ratios.
        _(Currently hardcoded to `1.5x`, suitable for lenses like Blazar Remus and Atlas Mercury.)_

 - [ ] **Orientation Handling**
        Add support for both horizontal and vertical images.
        _(Currently assumes vertical anamorphic, resulting in square 1:1 output.)_

 - [ ] **Windows Compatibility**
        Make the plugin functional on Windows machines using PowerShell or `.bat` alternatives.

 - [ ] **Instalation UX Improvements**
        Install exiftool and create a executable by creating an installation bash script.

 ## 📄 License